wbwmartin/coding-challenge/README.md

 ```

 #####Transaction Commands
-In addition to the above data commands, your program should also support database transactions by also implementing these commands:
+In addition to the above data commands, your program should also support database transactions by also implementing these commands:<br>
 **BEGIN** – Open a new transaction block.
-Transaction blocks can be nested; a BEGIN can be issued inside of an existing block.
+Transaction blocks can be nested; a BEGIN can be issued inside of an existing block.<br>
 **ROLLBACK** – Undo all of the commands issues in the most recent transaction block, and close the block.
-Print nothing if successful, or print NO TRANSACTION if no transaction is in progress.
+Print nothing if successful, or print NO TRANSACTION if no transaction is in progress.<br>
 **COMMIT** – Close all open transaction blocks, permanently applying the changes made in them.
-Print nothing if successful, or print NO TRANSACTION if no transaction is in progress.
+Print nothing if successful, or print NO TRANSACTION if no transaction is in progress.<br>
 Any data command that is run outside of a transaction block should commit immediately.
 Here are some example command sequences:

 ```